JieyuWu/ToyotaMod/VW-J533-Cable.md

 ![j533 harness diagrams together](https://raw.githubusercontent.com/actuallylemoncurd/photo/main/BPWPGPdiagram.png)

 ![j533 cable location](https://cdn.discordapp.com/attachments/534359517836607488/667975270749306890/image0.jpg)
 Lay on your back in the driver's footwell with a torch.
 Get as close to the firewall as possible.
 Look up.
-You will see a red connector.
+You will see a (sometimes) red connector.
+(It's not red in this picture but it's in the red circle).
 This is the J533 connector.
 It is plugged into the J533 CAN gateway